xperiments/TSDoc/README.md

 ## License ##

-Copyright (c) 2013 Pedro Casaubon aka xperiments.
+Copyright (c) 2013 Pedro Casaubon.
 All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation